 I am a qualified counsellor with an MSc in Counselling from Bristol University (Integrated Approach) and have trained with Nottingham University using a Person Centred Approach and I am a registered member of the BACP( British Association of Counsellors and Psychotherapists).
 I work as an integrated counsellor which means using the learning from a number of different counselling models: this enables me to work with a wide range of issues in an empathic and creative way.
 Working together, exploring your needs and issues in a mutual way, whilst respecting your pace and individual requirements.

 My life experiences and training have been wide and varied and I feel this has provided me with a firm base from which to practice as a counsellor.
 I can offer both short and long term counselling.
-My practice is in Bristol offering appointments Monday – Friday( including some evening slots) and easily accessible from Whiteladies and Pembroke Road.
+My practice is in online and Telephone offering appointments Tuesday Wednesday and Thursday

 For Further information about "Who I am" and "how I work " please click through to my Website @ www.yourpath.biz